CodingItWrong/reactnativetesting.io/component/index.md

 ## Learning More

 - For more details on how to use Enzyme, check out [the Enzyme web site][enzyme].
 - Jack Franklin has an excellent [video course on Testing React with Enzyme and Jest](https://javascriptplayground.com/testing-react-enzyme-jest/).
+It's for React Web, but the principles apply exactly to React Native as well.
 The first five videos are free.

 [enzyme]: http://airbnb.io/enzyme/